• Menu

 Ouray Premier Trail

 The Ouray Perimeter Trail delivers gorgeous high-elevation views of the town of its namesake and the surrounding peaks.
 As opposed to most hikes in the area, this one is a loop that offers different terrain and sights throughout its entirety.
-Like you might guess, a hike this close to town is quite popular, but it’s not a trek inexperienced hikers will find easy.
+As you might guess, a hike this close to town is quite popular, but it’s not a trek inexperienced hikers will find easy.
 If you hike here during the late fall and winter, you’ll need spikes or snowshoes.

 Those are some of the most exciting hikes in Ouray County, Colorado.
-Have a wonderful time trekking in the San Juans!
+Have a wonderful time trekking in the San Juans.

 Patrick McGuire